isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know there are healthy ways
+<p>·&nbsp;know there are healthy ways of coping with broken relationships,
-of coping with broken relationships, and family and friends are important pillars of support</p>
+and family and friends are important pillars of support</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise emotions caused
+<p>·&nbsp;recognise emotions caused by traumatic situations, e.g. bullying,
-by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims</p>
+abuse and dating violence, and understand the physiological and psychological, social impact on victims</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that we need moral
+<p>·&nbsp;understand that we need moral courage and wisdom to recognise and
-courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
+end relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand the importance
+<p>· understand the importance of ensuring that non-verbal messages match
-of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship</p>
+with verbal ones, when communicating personal and emotional boundaries in a relationship</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">